The coronavirus has now been confirmed in at least 30 of Africa’s 54 countries, officials said Monday.

 A man uses his hand to cover his nose as he walks along a downtown street Johannesburg on March 16, 2020.Themba Hadebe / AP

-We reached out to the orphanage director and asked how they’re handling the effects of COVID-19.
+We asked the orphanage director how they’re handling the effects of COVID-19.
 The director said that they are following the advised procedures including, but not limited to:

 - Washing hands

 - No shaking hands

 - If visiting parts of town, anyone living in the orphanage must wash their hands